-When a leading bank needed help testing a new app, it hired a small Autism2Work team.
+When a leading bank needed help testing a new app, it contracted with CAI to provide a small Autism2Work team.
 After seeing the results, it doubled the size of the team.

-An American multinational investment bank and financial services company headquartered in New York City was committed to increasing the diversity of its workforce and specifically wanted to boost the number of individuals on the autism spectrum on its teams.
-Understanding that a diverse workforce drives innovation, competitive advantage, and organizational effectiveness, the firm developed a diversity program, but it lacked the know-how to make it happen.
-It needed help recruiting, training and integrating individuals on the autism spectrum into the wide variety of distinct cultures across the organization.
+An American multinational investment bank and financial services company headquartered in New York City was committed to increasing the diversity of its workforce and specifically wanted to boost the number of individuals diagnosed with autism spectrum disorder (ASD) on its teams.
+Understanding that a diverse workforce drives innovation, competitive advantage, and organizational effectiveness, the firm developed a disability employment program for those diagnosed with ASD, but it needed help recruiting, training and integrating these individuals into the wide variety of distinct cultures across the organization.

-With the help of the Autism2Work program, the firm identified a pilot project that would include an experienced quality assurance team lead and four autistic quality assurance testers.
+With the help of CAI’s Autism2Work (A2W) practice, the firm identified a pilot project that would include an experienced quality assurance team testing lead and four individuals with ASD.
 The team would be assigned to test a web-based, client-facing application that processed mortgage originations.
-The testing included manually executing approximately 200 test cases in a continuous regression agile environment with daily code updates.
+The testing included manual continuous execution of approximately 200 test cases in an agile environment with daily code updates.

-Autism2Work used its specially structured recruiting and interviewing process to find four qualified local candidates.
-Once hired, the individuals received significant on-boarding support, on-the-job training and cultural integration guidance.
-The associates then completed 100 hours of client compliance and application training to prepare them for the technical aspects of the work.
+A2W used its specially structured recruiting and interviewing process to find four qualified local candidates who then completed 100 hours of client compliance and application training to prepare for the technical aspects of the work.
+Once hired by CAI, the individuals received significant on-boarding support, on-the-job training, and cultural integration guidance.

-The Autism2Work program supported the firm by managing the project on an ongoing basis, directly supervising the team members and ensuring deliverables were met.
-As a part of the engagement, the managers and employees of the relevant financial services teams received autism educational training to help the new hires integrate smoothly into the work environment.
+A2W supported the firm by managing the project on an ongoing basis, directly supervising the A2W team members and ensuring deliverables were met.
+As a part of the engagement, the managers and employees of the relevant financial services teams received autism awareness training to help the new hires integrate smoothly into the work environment.

-After just three months, the new testing team met or exceeded the metrics of their neurotypical peers with two or more years of experience.
-After six months, the financial services firm decided to add 18 Autism2Work quality assurance associates to the same mortgage group and more in other geographic locations later that year.
-The very next year, the firm continued to expand the program by adding Autism2Work team members for teams in access management, user acceptance testing, and software development.
+After just three months, the new A2W quality assurance testing team met or exceeded the metrics of their neurotypical peers with two or more years of experience.
+After six months, the financial services firm decided to add 18 A2W quality assurance and testing team members to the same mortgage group and more in other geographic locations later that year.
+The very next year, the firm continued to expand the program by adding A2W team members in access management, security, user acceptance testing, and software development.